SirGram/automatic-manga-cards/README.md

 # automatic_manga_cards
 Makes prebuilt japanese manga anki decks.

-Uses kumiko for slicing iamges and mokuro for getting sentences.
+Uses kumiko for slicing images and mokuro for getting sentences.

 # Installation
 You need Python 3.6, 3.7, 3.8 or 3.9.